codeimpossible/blog.barboza.io/src/posts/dnd-reward-cards.md

   - table-top
 ---

+Six months ago I started DMing my first ever D&D campaign.
+It's a short campaign - in fact we just had the finale session and are taking a break before our next adventure - but it was a really great experience.
+I think the thing I enjoyed most was how much I able to empower the players in the campaign to change and impact the story in unpredictable ways.

-I’ve been DMing my first-ever D&D campaign for a small group of my closest friends, and it’s been way more fun—and chaotic—than I expected.
-I wanted to lean into the idea of the players and I crafting a story together, putting the characters into harrowing scenarios and have them overcome great challenges.
+From the start I wanted to really lean into the idea of the players and I crafting a story together, putting the characters into harrowing scenarios and have them overcome seemingly impossible challenges.

-I also wanted to keep player engagement high, and so I naturally thought about creating some kind of reward that I could present to players for good engagement with the game: doing solid roleplay, helping each other out with good teamwork, and even stepping out of the game a bit to take useful notes or give a recap when everyone else forgot what happened last session.
+These goals, along with wanting to keep player engagement high throughout the campaign lead me to including a reward that I could present to players for good engagement with the game: doing solid roleplay, helping each other out with good teamwork, and even stepping out of the game a bit to take useful notes or give a recap when everyone else forgot what happened last session.

 I knew I wanted something _more_ than giving out inspiration, although that is still a good reward but I knew I wanted to give players something that could genuinely alter the course of the game if used well.